 Compared to flying over the Nazca Lines, our visit to the Chauchilla Cemetery, an open-air Nazca burial site in use from about 200 to 900 AD and more recently an Indiana Jones movie location, was quite subterranean.
 Nazca mummy with impressive dreads Chauchilla has been legally protected since 1997 but local grave robbers (huaqueros) plundered the … Continue reading Nazca’s desert mummies

 Wonderful visit to the Reserva Nacional Islas Ballestas.
 Only protected since 2010, the area was once covered by guano up to 70m thick.
 The nineteenth century guano trade created modern "input-intensive" farming and guano is still mined though in much lower quantities.
 Before the birdshit came the birds and they are still there in vast quantities and configurations, … Continue reading Even if you’re not a birder, the Ballestas are remarkable

-This was a first for us -- a private tour put together for a group of friends, neighbours, relatives and assorted hangers-on.
+This was a first for us -- a package tour put together for a group of friends, neighbours, relatives and assorted hangers-on.
 It was treat to be picked up at the airport and not face the unease that comes when arriving in a strange city at 2 am.
 Next morning we were right at it and had three … Continue reading Acclimatizing in Lima

 Here we go...
 Tired of Facebook and needing a purpose for my photos I've become a blogger.
 They tell me that blogs require dedication and consistency so we'll see how it works out.
 There's a lot to talk about that doesn't involve politics -- retirement, photography & travel for starters -- and I hope you'll join me.